The categoricity spectrum of large abstract elementary classes: Building successful good frames

 \section{Building successful good frames}

 Suppose that $\K$ is an AEC with some good structural properties, $\lambda \ge \LS (\K)$.
 In this section, we want to apply Corollary \ref{local-frame-constr} to all successors of $\lambda$.
 What do we get if we succeed?
 In a nutshell, we get a sequence $\seq{\s^n : n < \omega}$, where each $\s^n$ is a good $\lambda^{+n}$-frame.
+Recall that by the canonicity theorem (Fact \ref{canon-thm}), the exact definition of nonforking in these frames does not matter: there can be at most one at each cardinal.

 The following crucial result tells us that in fact the frames will be ``connected'', in the sense that $\s^{n + 1}$ is the successor of $\s^n$ (so forking in $\s^{n + 1}$ is described in terms of forking in $\s^n$).

-\begin{fact}[{\cite[5.15]{tame-succ-v4}}] Let $\s$ be a weakly successful categorical good $\lambda$-frame on an AEC $\K$.
+\begin{fact}[{\cite[5.15]{tame-succ-v5-toappear}}] Let $\s$ be a weakly successful categorical good $\lambda$-frame on an AEC $\K$.
 If there is a good $\lambda^+$-frame on $\Ksatp{\lambda^+}$, then $\s$ is successful $\goodp$. \end{fact}